NVIDIA DOCA Installation Guide for Linux

 0x0

+To learn your BlueField Platform's device ID, refer to section "Determining BlueField Device ID".

-Graceful reboot and power cycle are required for configuration to take effect.
-To power cycle the host run:
+Power cycle is required for configuration to take effect.
+For power cycle the host run:

 host# ipmitool power cycle